-Public Health Watch is a nonprofit, nonpartisan investigative news organization that focuses on threats to America’s well-being.
+Public Health Watch is a nonprofit investigative news organization that focuses on threats to America’s well-being.
 We illuminate weaknesses and injustices in the nation’s health infrastructure and policies, expose inequities and highlight solutions.
-National in scope, we collaborate with media outlets large and small, and college journalism and public health programs.
+National in scope, we collaborate with media outlets large and small on digital, radio and video platforms.
 Our aim is to uncover truths that hold institutions and individuals accountable and compel change.

 About our journalism